nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 12 - The Library.md

 ### Scene 2: The Choice

 - **Key Event:** The temperature in the sector drops to lethal levels, and the group realizes they have no fuel except the thousands of ancient books.
-  - _Character Defining Moment:_ **Angelica Vance** — Faces an ethical crisis over whether to burn history to survive the night.
+  - _Character Defining Moment:_ **Angelica Ward** — Faces an ethical crisis over whether to burn history to survive the night.
-  - _Key Dialog:_ **Angelica Vance:** "A thousand years of philosophy.
+  - _Key Dialog:_ **Angelica Ward:** "A thousand years of philosophy.
 Three hundred years of poetry.
 And we're going to turn it into ash for five degrees of heat."

 ---